-The Registrar's Office staff is responsible for maintaining the records of both past and current students.
-They also conduct transcript evaluations, provide proof of enrollment, and provide students with information about transferring to other institutions after graduation.
+he Registrar's Office is responsible for maintaining the records of both past and current students.
 All students must officially register with their advisors prior to attending class.
 Registration deadlines are listed on the academic calendar and all students must register within the dates specified.
-The Registrar's Office staff also maintains any documents specific to a student's academic record including schedules, transcripts, grades, and graduation requirements.
-For more information about Registrar's Office policies and procedures, refer to the college catalog or the UTTC website at www.uttc.edu.
+The Registrar's Office also maintains any documents specific to a student's academic record including schedules, transcripts, grades, and graduation requirements.
+For more information about Registrar's Office policies and procedures, refer to the academic catalog or the UTTC website at www.uttc.edu.